-Rose-cut diamonds are one of the oldest diamond cuts — they date back to the 16th century.
-Museum exhibits and auction sales of vintage jewellery are full of stunning rose-cut diamonds, especially in the Victorian and Georgian eras.
+Rose-cut diamonds are one of the oldest natural diamond cuts — they date back to the 16th century.
+Museum exhibits and auction sales of vintage jewelry are full of stunning rose-cut diamonds, especially in the Victorian and Georgian eras.
 These diamonds typically have flat bases and gently domed tops covered with triangular facets.
 These facets fan out over the top of the diamond, like unfurling rose petals, which give the diamond cut its name.

 Unlike most modern cuts, there’s not a specific formula or number of facets required in a rose-cut diamond, so each one is unique.
 Rose-cut diamonds can come in all different shapes, from classic round, oval, and pear cuts to irregular triangles and kite shapes.

 Rose-cut diamonds have a more subtle and understated sparkle than many modern cuts due to their unique shape.
 Their sparkle could be described more as the warm glow of candlelight instead of the brightness of an incandescent light bulb.
 While they might have less sparkle, rose-cut diamonds can appear larger than modern cuts with the same carat weight.
 This is because rose-cut diamonds don’t have a deep pavilion and have a more flat shape.